freefolkscode/pdf-text-replace/README.md

 # pdf-text-replace
-This plugin allows to search the text in the pdf content and replace it immediately.
+This is a free plugin allows to search the text in the pdf content and replace it immediately.